 - Mitigate supplier risk by giving preference to known vendors

 - Reduce time spent evaluating and negotiating deals

 What to include in your strategic software sourcing process

 Developing a strategic sourcing process places business needs front and center in your search for the best software solutions.
 Strategic sourcing is an excellent source of cost savings and risk management, ensuring good alignment between the organization and its suppliers.

 - An RFQ (request for quote) or RFP (request for purchase) selection process

 Do some research to understand what your company needs to achieve with software tools.
 This research may include conversations between the procurement team, department heads, and decision-makers.
 By soliciting feedback from a wide range of stakeholders, you’ll better understand the current state of your tech stack, how active suppliers are performing, and where improvement or expansion is required.

 Development of a sourcing strategy

-Understanding what your company wants to get out of the supplier relationship beyond licenses or services is essential.
-When developing a preferred supplier list, consider what else the supplier must bring to the table in terms of service, support, and alignment.
+Understanding what your company wants to get from the supplier relationship beyond licenses or services is essential.
+When developing a preferred supplier list, consider what else the supplier must bring to the table regarding service, support, and alignment.